Food and farming

 Vital to food and farming supply chains

-Food and farming are the most important industries we have.
+Food and farming are the most important industries worldwide.
 Managing the process of food’s distribution and transport in the most efficient and cost effective way possible, with minimal waste, allows more of the world’s foodstuff to get to where it is needed the most.
 In the face of a rising population, this is even more important.

 Bruks Siwertell does not grow food; but our machines are vital throughout its supply chain in many countries.
 Not only can we handle fertilizers and the raw materials needed for food production, but our ship unloaders, loaders, conveyors, and storage and reclaiming systems have a worldwide reputation for handling grains, soybeans and all forms of agricultural bulk commodities.